by The Writer

 "Remember, people may keep you (or me) from being a published author but no one can stop you from being a writer all you have to do is write and keep writing.
 While you're working at a career, while you're raising children, while you're Trout fishing - keep writing!
 No one can stop you but you."

-The great American writer and philosopher Henry David Thoreau once said "If a man does not keep pace with his companions, perhaps it is because he hears a different drummer.
+The great American writer and philosopher Henry David Thoreau once said, "If a man does not keep pace with his companions, perhaps it is because he hears a different drummer.
 Let him step to the music which he hears, however measured or far away".
-I've been following this different drummer for some years now and I must admit that what I'm treading is not an easy path.
+I've been following this different drummer for some years now and I must admit that what it's not an easy path.
 What I have at present is a mixed emotion: pleasure and pain, happiness and sadness.
-I've written some articles that I've sent to major publications but didn't receive any reply from them; some of my works were left unfinished while others were just hidden in my cabinet.
+I've written some articles that I've sent to major publications but didn't receive any reply from them; some of my work was left unfinished while others were just hidden in my cabinet.
 I've also joined various writing clubs at Facebook and online publications where I've submitted my other works; I received many positive and negative comments; some of the criticisms are constructive others are destructive.
 My poems were appreciated and praised by many and it was criticized by others.
 Was I hurt by the criticisms?
 Yes, of course.
 Yet I always told myself that this is part of the process, so I willingly took the blows.
 My major accomplishment so far is the compilation of my English poems in book form called 'Free Verse and other Poems'.
 A copy of that was sent to my friend in Sri Lanka.
 I can't remember how and when exactly it started but as far as I remember I was already in my late 20's when I entertained the idea of writing.
-At first, I'm just writing at that time in order to kill time, just to deal with boredom.
-Scribbling few verses in scratch paper and writing few paragraphs on a pad or notebook concerning whatever topic or idea that enters to my mind.
+I was writing then in order to kill time, just to deal with boredom.
+Scribbling few verses in scratch paper and writing few paragraphs on a notebook concerning whatever idea that enters into my mind.
 My writing then was purely desultory it has no focus.
-This time I want to write because this is what my heart is ordering me to do; I have no choice, I've got to step into the music.
+This time I want to write because this is my passion; I have no choice, I've got to step into the music.
 Every writer has a field of expertise or niche, in my case I want to concentrate in writing articles and poetry.
 I love prose and poetry.

-I want my writings to be published, I want the editors and the publishing house to accept and buy my ideas; I want the public in general to read my works in the magazine, newspapers and other periodicals.
+I want my writings to be published, I want the editor and the publishing house to accept and buy my ideas; I want the public in general to read my works in the magazine and newspaper.
 I want appreciation, recognition and compensation.
 I want to establish my reputation as a good writer - I want the glory of the byline that every writer craves.
-And what if I fail?
+But, what if I fail?
 What if they don't accept me?
 What shall I do if they reject me?
-Well, if that happens to me, I have no choice but to face the future alone; I'll travel the remaining miles of my journey all by myself.
+If that happens to me, I have no choice but to face the future alone; I'll travel the remaining miles of my journey all by myself.
 I shall live on the principle laid down by Katherine Neville; I shall continue my writing with or without the approval of other people.
 My writing won't stop just because no editor and publishing house accepts it; therefore, I shall continue to write even without them.
 And I'll always have an audience (my family and few friends) promise.
-If nobody wants to buy my writings, then I'll give it away for free.
+If nobody wants to buy my writings I'll give it free.
 The satisfaction from my writing shall be my payment.
-If I'm to be enslaved by my writing, so be it, I shall live with that condition if that's my curse.
 However, before I yield and accept that possibility, I must do everything first to assert my right to be recognized and appreciated as a legitimate writer; I've to build my portfolio as a writer.
 They say that the competition in the market is tough, so what?

-Of course, my goal is to be a freelance writer; to be independent and self-employed.
+Of course, my goal is to be a freelance writer.
 The main objective of any person who knew how to value his talent is to become the boss of his own.
 Why waste your whole life working for other people when you can build your own source of income?
 The idea of becoming a freelance writer is not only comforting but at the same time it's a lucrative ambition.
 Yet, this kind of ambition is not easy to achieve; it'll take a lot of hard work, patience and determination before you reach the top.
-I have nothing against the idea of working in a company or government institution.
-Nevertheless, if you're seeking a convenient way to live your life having your own source of income or business is the ideal one.
+I've nothing against the idea of working in a company or government institution.
+However, if you're seeking a convenient way to live your life having your own source of income or business is ideal.

 Creating your own product - like a businessman the freelance writer is responsible in creating his own product and maintaining the quality thereof.
 Whether you're writing poems, novel, short story, lyrics, blog, essays, research, biography whatever is your niche the same rule in business applies: always make your product good.
 The quality and quantity of your product is always in your hand.
 Business enterprise either excels or falls down mainly because of the quality of their product.